ddot

 The function has the following parameters:

-• x: a 1-dimensional ndarray whose underlying data type is float64.
+• x: a non-zero-dimensional ndarray whose underlying data type is float64.
+Must be broadcast-compatible with y.

-• y: a 1-dimensional ndarray whose underlying data type is float64.
+• y: a non-zero-dimensional ndarray whose underlying data type is float64.
+Must be broadcast-compatible with x.

 var Float64Array = require( '@stdlib/array/float64' );